nextstrain/docs.nextstrain.org/src/tutorials/narratives-how-to-write.rst

 For an introduction to the concept of Narratives, please see :doc:`/guides/communicate/narratives-intro` or take a look at this example narrative,  `Twenty years of West Nile virus <https://nextstrain.org/narratives/twenty-years-of-WNV>`__.

-This tutorial will rely on the new `Narratives Debugger <https://nextstrain.org/edit/narratives>`__ which allows you to drag & drop the Markdown files we'll introduce here and see an instant summary of the narrative.
+This tutorial will rely on the new `Narratives Debugger <https://nextstrain.org/edit/narratives>`__ which allows you to drag & drop the Markdown files introduced here and instantly see a summary of the narrative.

 .. contents:: Sections in this document
   :local: